d3/d3-voronoi/README.md

 <a name="voronoi_links" href="#voronoi_links">#</a> <i>voronoi</i>.<b>links</b>(<i>data</i>)

 Returns the Delaunay triangulation of the specified *data* array as an array of links.
-Each link has the following attributes:

-* `source` - the source node, an element in *data*.
+Each link has `source` and `target` attributes referring to elements in *data*.
-* `target` - the target node, an element in *data*.

 Equivalent to:

 ```js
 voronoi(data).links();